 The Southern California sun is strong, and the climate is dry.
 Be sure to stay hydrated and protect your skin from the sun.

 6. Rent or Bring a Stroller

 Those hills and distances can be very tiring for little legs, so using a stroller for babies, toddlers and even preschoolers is highly recommended and one of our top San Diego zoo tips if you have tadpoles.
 Single strollers rent for $14 and double strollers are $18.
+Keep in mind that prices are subject to change.
 Here’s a hop tip: If you are taking the Skyfari, you can take a stroller up to 23 ¾ inches wide with you.
 Rental strollers do not fit, but you can leave your rental stroller at the Skyfari and pick up a fresh one at the other end!